 Following opening remarks, a series of Question and Answer rounds from member states and civil society organizations allows for an interactive session.

-The Exit Briefings, will be held early in each calendar year and will typically last an hour and a half, featuring outgoing members of the UN Security Council, as well as other member states and civil society organizations.
-The Briefings will also be livestreamed on UN WebTV, as well as on Twitter through the hashtag #UNSCExit, providing civil society organizations not based in New York an opportunity to engage online and submit questions, further connecting UNSC Presidency-Civil Society Dialogues with wider networks.
+The Exit Briefings, held early in each calendar year, typically last an hour and a half, featuring outgoing members of the UN Security Council, as well as other member states and civil society organizations.
+The Briefings are livestreamed on UN WebTV, as well as on Twitter through the hashtag #UNSCExit, providing civil society organizations not based in New York an opportunity to engage online and submit questions, further connecting UNSC Presidency-Civil Society Dialogues with wider networks.